tauri-apps/wry/.changes/linux-user-data-path.md

 "wry": patch
 ---

-The `user_data_path` field now affects the IndexedDB and LocalStorage directories on Linux.
+The `data_directory` field now affects the IndexedDB and LocalStorage directories on Linux.